jackiotyu/vscode-replace/README.md

         // If the prefix matches the grouping variable,
         // set to $, the variable is $1 to $n "prefix": "$",
+        // Configure the files that code action matches, using ** to match all files, Priority is higher than actionLanguages "actionPattern": "**",
         // Register the command with the code action "actionLanguages": [
             "javascript",